FasterSpeeding/hikari-orchestrator/docs/index.md

 On a larger scale Hikari Orchestrator can also be used to manage shards across different machines.

+For this you'll want to first start up an Orchestrator server using the CLI entry point (or using [run_server][hikari_orchestrator.run_server]):

 ```shell
 hikari_orchestrator tcp://localhost:6969 --token "Bot.Token"
 ```

-For this you'll first want to start up an Orchestrator server using the CLI entry point.

-Required arguments:
+The CLI application has two required arguments:

 - The server's host address is the only positional argument.
 TCP will be used if no scheme is included and more information on the supported schemes can be